Alfi shares tumble from record, 'meme stock' Torchlight also sinks

 GameStop has also cashed in on the Reddit-driven rally in its stock, saying on Tuesday it had raised $1.13 billion in its latest share offering.
 Its shares were down 1%, after a 10% gain in the previous session.

-Another meme stock, Clover Health Investments Corp (CLOV.O) was up 7.4% in high-volume trading while ContextLogic Inc (WISH.O) was down 0.3% and AMC shares were basically flat.
+Another meme stock, Clover Health Investments Corp was up 7.4% in high-volume trading while ContextLogic Inc was down 0.3% and AMC shares were basically flat.

+Reporting by Sagarika Jaisinghani in Bengaluru, Sinéad Carew in New York; Editing by Shounak Dasgupta and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.